 Sue: Who directed this?
-We’ve been looking at the same boring three-shot for ages.
+We’ve been looking at the same boring shot for ages.
 I wouldn’t mind if it was a good three-shot, but it isn’t.
-Look at the composition, it’s terrible.
+Look at that composition, Neil, it’s terrible.

-Down in the cellar, something bronchial is heading up the stairs.
+Something bronchial is moving up the cellar’s stairs.
 We follow its progress via a shaky POV shot.

 Sue: It’s Michael Myers from Halloween.
 With a ray gun.

-A gloved fist punches its way through a door and when Gary and Sue get a good look at its owner, they howl with laughter.
+A gloved fist punches its way through a door and, when Gary and Sue get a good look at its owner, they both howl with laughter.

-Meanwhile, on the TARDIS, Adric is doing what he does best.
-And what he does best is annoying everyone around him.
+Meanwhile, on the TARDIS, Adric is doing what he does best – annoying everyone around him.